s33ding/s33ding/README.md

 :computer: I'm student of Data Science and I work as a Data Engineer in <a href="https://www.tisaude.com/">TI.Saúde.</a>

-:house_with_garden: I’m from Brasília, Brazil.
+:house_with_garden: I’m from Brazil, I live in Brasilia.

 ----------------------------------------------------------------------------------
 ## Language and tools